aerospike/aerospike-client-python/doc/client.rst

         :param list ops: List of operations to apply.
         :param dict policy_batch: See :ref:`aerospike_batch_policies`.
         :param dict policy_batch_write: See :ref:`aerospike_batch_write_policies`.
+        :param int ttl: The time-to-live (expiration) of each record in seconds.

         :return: an instance of :class:`BatchRecords <aerospike_helpers.batch.records>`.